 These crimes are more common in Stoddard County, MO than you might think—and incredibly serious.
 They often involve:

-- Flashing or brandishing a gun in a way that alarms or threatens others
+- Pointing or displaying a gun in a threatening or dangerous way

-- Carrying a concealed weapon without legal authorization
+- Illegally carrying a concealed weapon without a permit

 - Possessing illegal weapon modifications or accessories